This coconut whipped cream goes great over fruit or on top of just about any clean dessert, and it’s dairy free!

 - 1 cup coconut cream (this is the approximate measure that you will get from 2 cans of coconut milk)

 - Open your cans and scoop out the cream.
-You will have a bit of cream left behind in the coconut milk, but that’s okay.
-You want avoid getting milk in with the cream as much as possible.
+You will have a bit of cream left behind in the coconut milk, but that's okay.
+You want avoid getting the liquid in the can, into with the cream as much as possible.
+Do your best to drain off the fat.

 - Put your coconut cream in a container and place it back in the fridge for a few hours to allow it to really solidify (if you can stand the wait!).